KonstantinSimeonov/fluent-schemer/docs/README.md

 ]
 ```

-If the feedback array is empty, that means no errors occured and the passed value is valid.
+If the feedback array is empty, that means no errors occurred and the passed value is valid.

 Schemas are defined as functions that accept dependencies(currently a function that creates errors and a map of error types) and return ES6 classes.
 There is the `BaseSchema` class that packs all the common functionality in it, such as `.required()`,
 `.not()`, `.validate()`, `.predicate()`.
 The `BaseSchema` is meant to be inherited in order to create a concrete validation schema - such as the `StringSchema` or the `NumberSchema`.